camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 - **Commenter**: the user cannot edit folders or diagrams nor invite users, but can view and leave comments on diagrams.
 - **Viewer**: The user cannot edit folders or diagrams nor leave comments, but can only view diagrams.

+Additionally, the **Owner** of the organization has special privileges to do administrative tasks in **Super-user mode**.

+#### Super-user mode

+Super-user mode is only available to the **Owner** of the organization.
+Its main purpose is to assign collaborators to orphaned projects.
+Orphaned projects are those which have no collaborators.
+Ordinarily, these would not be accessible or even visible to any users.

+When the **Owner** activates super-user mode, she or he is temporarily granted **Project Admin** access to all projects of the organization.
+This allows the **Owner** to assign collaborators to orphaned projects.
+It also gives the **Owner** full access when none of the ordinary collaborators are available.

 ### Inviting users to projects

 :::note